You Can Be Both Compliant and Secure

 That’s because being compliant can sometimes lead companies into believing they’re also secure.

-The data security experts at Sword & Shield recommend that organizations use their industry compliance regulations as a security starting point – a prescriptive direction – but warn it should not replace the detailed security strategies all companies need in order to maintain a secure profile.
+The data security experts at Sword & Shield recommend that organizations use their industry compliance regulations as a security starting point – a prescriptive direction.
+But they warn this should not replace the detailed security strategies all companies need in order to maintain a secure profile.

-Compliance requirements may only provide you with a list you have to meet but the organization providing those standards doesn’t have any knowledge of your organization’s data and computer networks.
+Compliance requirements may only provide you with a list you have to meet.
+The organization providing those standards doesn’t have any knowledge of your organization’s data and computer networks.
 Being secure requires companies to tailor their compliance standards specifically to their organization.

 Sword & Shield security experts have the business and security expertise to help your organization right-size your security needs to meet the compliance requirements, as well as outline a program to secure your organization’s data.

 Be prepared to fight against the vulnerabilities and threats to your business mission.
 Helping companies defend against cyberattacks, fraud, and all forms of malware is what we are all about.
-We know you can’t do it all on your own and we can help.
+We know it’s hard to do it all on your own.
+We can help.